rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 }
 ```

+The `suggest_guess_fixed` function illustrates that `match` can handle
+some cases early (and then immediately return from the function),
+while computing whatever values are needed from the remaining cases
+and letting them fall through to the remainder of the function
+body.
+We can add this special case handling via `match` without fear
+of overlooking a case, because `match` will enforce the case
+analysis to be exhaustive.

 ### Algebraic Data Types and Data Invariants

 Algebraic data types succinctly describe classes of data and allow one